MoriTanosuke/blog/_posts/2016-10-09-simple-script-to-check-rslsync.markdown

 fi
 ````

-The script get's all running processes and check if one of them is using *btsync.conf* as a parameter.
-I always run my sync process with `--config btsync.conf` so this is sufficient for me.
-If you run your process otherwise, you probably want to check for the word *rslsync* itself.
+The script checks if the PID of a process called *rslsync* is something other than zero.
 I also use 2 icons from my current icon set, [Vibrancy Colors Dark][3].
 In case I forget what this icon is about, I also add a simple tooltip which includes the process ID.

 Now I can just check the taskbar when I start my computer and be sure that everything is syncing as it should. 👍